vulkano-rs/vulkano-www/content/guide-mandelbrot.md

 image.

 Just like in [the introduction to compute pipelines](/guide/compute-pipeline), we need to write some GLSL code and create a compute pipeline.
-This is done with the `#[derive(VulkanoShader)]` hack, as explained in that section.
+This is done with the `vulkano_shader::shader!` macro, as explained in that section.
 Each invocation of the `main` function of the shader will write one pixel.

 > **Note**: You can find the [full source code of this section